onionshare/onionshare/docs/source/features.rst

 .. image:: _static/screenshots/chat.png

-After you start the server, copy the OnionShare address and send it to the people you want in the anonymous chat room.
+After you start the server, copy the OnionShare address and private key and send them to the people you want in the anonymous chat room.
-If it's important to limit exactly who can join, use an encrypted messaging app to send out the OnionShare address.
+If it's important to limit exactly who can join, use an encrypted messaging app to send out the OnionShare address and private key.

 .. image:: _static/screenshots/chat-sharing.png